clavataai/NeMo-Guardrails/examples/configs/clavata_v2/README.md

 The structure of the config folder is the following:

 - `config.yml` - The config file holding all the configuration options for Clavata integration.
 - `rails.co` - This file shows how to use Clavata's rails if you're using `colang v2.x`.
-In version `2.x` configuring rails via the `config.yml` file is deprecated and the new approach shown in `rails.co` is something you would include in your flows.
+In version `2.x` configuration of rails via the `config.yml` file is deprecated and the new approach shown in `rails.co` is something you would include in your flows.

 Please see the docs for more details about: